jufgutierrezgo/python-vlc-rm/README.rst

-An example of VLC simualtion
+An example of a VLC simulation
 ============================

 This example describes the usage of the VLC-RM package for characterizing a VLC system